News Tips & advice Finance

 • Transport insurance: for freelancers who transport goods.

-• Installation insurance: covers damage during setup or installation.: covers damage during setup or installation.
+• Installation insurance: for damage during installation or assembly.

-What do freelancer insurances cost and how can you keep them affordable?
+What do freelancer insurances cost and how to keep them affordable?

 Costs depend on:

-On average, you’ll pay anywhere from a few dozen to several hundred euros per month.
-But being well insured helps avoid high costs when things go wrong.
+On average, you pay between a few tens and hundreds of euros per month.
+But: being well insured prevents high costs when things go wrong.

-• Compare providers: use online tools or get advice.
+• Compare providers: use online tools or ask for advice.

 • Choose a higher deductible: this lowers your premium.